-Saignée: This term comes from the French ‘to bleed’ literally means just that, applied to grapes.
+Saignée: This term comes from the French ‘to bleed.’
+Literally, the grapes are bled.
 Some of the juice from red grapes that are undergoing the process to make red wine is ‘bleeded off’ or removed from a vat of early red wine.
 This juice is then fermented to make Rosé.
 The remaining juice that was bled from produces a more intense red wine.
 Sometimes the term saignée is referred to the process by which juice is extracted from grapes that are crushed by their own weight.
 When the grapes are piled high in a vat, those on the bottom naturally get crushed and the juices ‘bled’ from them.

 Blending: This process simply blends white and red wine together to produce a rosé.
 However, this method is discouraged in many wine regions and is forbidden by law in France with the exception of making Champagne.
 Blending = faux pas.

 Vin Gris: Although this translates to ‘gray wine,’ the resulting wine from this process is not gray in color.
-Phew!
-That doesn’t sound very appealing now, does it?
 Confusing oui, but the process is simple: red skinned grapes are pressed immediately with no maceration time – or time for the juice and skins to hang out together.
 The resulting color is a very pale pink, much lighter in color than what the other methods produce.

 Decolorization: This method is a little backward whereby red wine is decolorized or bleached by charcoal which absorbs the color from the wine.
 This method is not readily used to make quality Rosé wines because as it strips the color from the wine, it also strips flavor.